fghibellini/fp-antipatterns/patterns/maybe-encoded-states.md

 ### Description

 Typically you'll have two separate section of code separated by the enrichement step.
-Before it the value is never present and after it the value is always present.
+Before this point the value is never present and afterwards the value is always present.
 The types should reflect this.

 **TODO** Elaborate on the case where the enrichment result is a Maybe (for beginners).